 Non-Hazardous Wastes - Recycling - Treatment

-- EH&S must perform an official hazardous waste determination for disposal of all chemicals
+- Waste generators must perform a hazardous waste determination prior to disposal of all chemicals

-- EH&S will accept and dispose any well-identified non-hazardous waste; it can alternatively be placed in the campus garbage collection system
+- EH&S will accept and properly dispose any well-identified non-hazardous chemical waste

 - Remember: "hazardous" includes flammable liquids even if water soluble